-What Could Chef Mickey’s Do to Improve Their Score?
+What Could Disney Do To Improve Chef Mickey’s Score?

-Obviously, make the character interactions longer, improve the quality of the food, and change the layout of the restaurant so it doesn’t feel so outdated and cramped would all help Chef Mickey’s improve their score with us in the future.
+Obviously, Disney could make the character interactions longer, improve the quality of the food, and change the layout of the restaurant so it doesn’t feel so outdated and cramped.
+I know that this pretty much encompasses everything about the experience, but they are all in need of updating, and making these updates would help Chef Mickey’s improve their score with us in the future.

 Would We Go Back to Chef Mickey’s or Recommend It To A Friend?

-I don’t see us doing Chef Mickey’s again anytime soon, mostly because our daughter will be turning 3 this summer and we’ll have to start paying for her.
-She really doesn’t eat very much and the thought of having to pay $25-30 for her to eat next to nothing just makes me cringe.
-So maybe when she’s a little older and eats more and can appreciate the characters more, then we can look into doing Chef Mickey’s character breakfast again.
+I don’t see us doing Chef Mickey’s again anytime soon, mostly because our daughter is no longer 3 and we would need to pay for her.
+She really doesn’t eat very much and the thought of having to pay $29 for her to eat next to nothing just makes me cringe.
+So maybe when she’s a little older and eats more and can appreciate the Fab 5 more, then we can look into doing Chef Mickey’s character breakfast again.
 When we do it again, you can expect a follow-up review!